Carsonh1717/Carsonh1717.github.io/projects.md

 ---
-layout: projects
+layout: experience
-title: Projects
+title: Experience
-show_collection: projects
+show_collection: experience
 description: >
-  How people are using Hydejack in the real world.
-  This page is built using the `projects` layout* that you can use yourself to build a portfolio.
+  This is some of the expierence I have working with software, and some of the items I have worked on.
 no_groups: true
 ---